 - It's a brilliant way to do group work AND composition at the same time!

-So I set off to Meijer and bought four pool noodles (and a couple more for our new pool, because hey, you can never have enough pool noodles!) and gathered up some other assorted items, shown below:
+So I set off to Meijer and bought four pool noodles (and a couple more for our new pool, because hey, you can never have enough pool noodles!) and gathered up some other assorted items, shown above.

 Tracy is exactly right that not all pool noodles are made the same.
 The blue and purple noodles had the same length and diameter, but the green noodle was quite a bit thicker.
 I decided to do blue for all my rhythms, purple for the barlines, and green for the time signature.
 I also used clothesline rope for stringing the rhythms (Tracy used jump ropes, which is also a great idea!), a knife for cutting, a sharpie, a measuring tape, and two more things not in the picture: a towel to place underneath the noodle while you are cutting and scissors for cutting the rope.